-Even the spot you choose to create your workspace in can affect your productivity.
+Even the spot you choose to create your home office in can affect your productivity.
 So, how can you know where the right spot is?

 There are several factors you need to consider in order to determine this.
 Your workspace should be away from any source of distraction, so it should be far from the door.
 If you have an entire room for your workspace, then it shouldn’t be hard to find a spot.
 It should also be cool enough so you stay alert, but not too cold that you can’t focus on your work.

 The area near the window is usually the best spot for a workspace.
 It lets you take advantage of natural light which is found to promote health, wellbeing, and productivity.

 This is because daylight regulates our bodies’ circadian rhythms, affecting our bodies’ functioning.
 Deprived of sunlight, we experience an imbalance in hormones, upsetting our ability to get a good night’s sleep and compromising our immune systems.